 NURS 123.
 Nursing Families in Complex Illness.
 Application of the concept of adaptation to individuals and families experiencing complex illness.
 Stress theory and the nursing process are used in formulating nursing actions to facilitate adaptation to physiologic and psychologic alteration.
 Includes a supervised practicum in rapid care settings.
 Lecture three hours; laboratory nine hours.
-Prerequisite: NURS 011/NURS 111A, NURS 012, NURS 015, NURS 016, NURS 017, NURS 111B; or instructor permission.
-6 units.
+Prerequisite: NURS 11, NURS 12, NURS 15, NURS 16, NURS 17; or instructor permission.
+Units: 6.0.

 NURS 124.
 Clinical Monitoring: Electrocardiogram, Hemodynamic Monitoring and Arterial Blood Gas Interpretation.
 Examines the use of clinical monitoring techniques related to the cardiac and circulatory systems.
 Focuses on assessment, interpretation, analysis, and application of data to acutely ill clients in a variety of settings.
 Topics include normal ECG tracing and interpretation, dysrhythmias, arterial monitoring, and the measurement, interpretation, and significance of arterial blood gases.
 Two hours per week.
-Prerequisite: BIO 025 & BIO 026, BIO 139 or equivalent.
-Graded Credit/No Credit.
-2 units.
+Prerequisite: BIO 25 and BIO 26, BIO 139 or equivalent.
+Graded: Credit / No Credit.
+Units: 2.0.

 NURS 129.
 Mental Health Nursing.
 Theoretical basis for the nursing care of individuals who require nursing intervention to achieve and maintain mental health through adaptive processes.
 Includes a supervised practicum which incorporates therapeutic modalities.
 A variety of psychodynamic theories related to anxiety, interpersonal relationships, crisis intervention and group process are discussed.
 Lecture three hours; laboratory six hours per week.
-Prerequisite: NURS 011/NURS 111A, NURS 012, NURS 015, NURS 016, NURS 017, NURS 111B; or instructor permission.
-Corequisite: NURS 128.
-5 units.
+Prerequisite: NURS 11, NURS 12, NURS 15, NURS 16, NURS 17; or instructor permission.
+Units: 5.0.

 NURS 130.
 Pathophysiology.
 Designed to promote the understanding and application of fundamental disease processes in clinical settings.
 General concepts of disease, including etiology, pathogenesis, morphology, and clinical significance are discussed.
 General pathophysiology concepts include: cell injury, necrosis, inflammation, wound healing, and neoplasia.
 These concepts are applied in a systems-oriented approach to disease processes affecting musculoskeletal, cardiopulmonary, renal, nervous, gastrointestinal, immune, hematological, and endocrine systems.
-Uses a problem-based approach to learning and emphasizes critical thinking skills.
-Two hour lecture.
-Prerequisite: BIO 022 or equivalent, BIO 131 or equivalent.
-2 units.
+Lecture two hours.
+Prerequisite: BIO 22 or equivalent, BIO 131 or equivalent.
+Cross-listed: PT 130.
+Units: 2.0.

 NURS 136.
 Nursing the Childbearing Family: Skills and Assessment.
 Development of unique physical assessment and psychomotor skills used in the nursing care of infants and obstetric clients in a community-based setting or on-campus laboratory.
 Three hours weekly.
-Prerequisite: NURS 123, NURS 128, NURS 129, or instructor permission.
+Prerequisite: NURS 123, NURS 129, or instructor permission.
 Corequisite: NURS 137.
-Graded Credit/No Credit.
-1 unit.
+Graded: Credit / No Credit.
+Units: 1.0.

 NURS 137.
 Nursing the Childbearing Family.
 Application of theories from the physical, behavioral and social sciences to the family during the reproductive years and to gynecological conditions.
 Focuses on the family's potential to adapt to the normal outcomes of pregnancy, its predictable health alterations and specific gynecological disorders.
 Supervised practicum in acute care, ambulatory care and community settings.
 Lecture three hours; laboratory six hours.
-Prerequisite: NURS 123, NURS 128, NURS 129, or instructor permission.
+Prerequisite: NURS 123, NURS 129, or instructor permission.
 Corequisite: NURS 136.
-5 units.
+Units: 5.0.

 NURS 138.
 Nursing the Childrearing Family.
 Study of the child from birth through adolescence and the family in the community and acute care settings.
 Adaptations of the family and appropriate nursing interventions are studied within the context of the well, acutely ill, and chronically ill child.
 Includes supervised practice in acute care, ambulatory care and community pediatric settings.
 Lecture three hours; laboratory six hours.
-Prerequisite: NURS 123, NURS 128, NURS 129, or instructor permission.
+Prerequisite: NURS 123, NURS 129, or instructor permission.
 Corequisite: NURS 139.
-5 units.
+Units: 5.0.
 NURS 139.
 Nursing the Childrearing Family: Assessment and Skill Acquisition.
 Acquisition of knowledge and practice using tools and techniques for assessing the child and the family in a community-based setting or on-campus laboratory.
 Three hours weekly.
-Prerequisite: NURS 123, NURS 128, NURS 129, or instructor permission.
+Prerequisite: NURS 123, NURS 129, or instructor permission.
 Corequisite: NURS 138.
-Graded Credit/No Credit.
-1 unit.
+Graded: Credit / No Credit.
+Units: 1.0.